What we might see in the first NET rankings for the 2019-20 season | NCAA.com

 A larger sample size generally leads to more accurate analysis, so the extra two-plus weeks of data will presumably lead to less-apparent variance in the first edition of the NET rankings.

-Don't be surprised if some combination of three-loss teams like Michigan State, Purdue, Seton Hall, Texas Tech or North Carolina are ranked amongst the remaining undefeated and one-loss teams due to factors like their efficiency margins (how many points they've outscored their opponents by on average) and strength of schedule.
+Don't be surprised if some combination of three-loss teams like Michigan State, Purdue, Michigan or Texas Tech are ranked amongst the remaining undefeated and one-loss teams due to factors like their efficiency margins (how many points they've outscored their opponents by on average) and strength of schedule.

-Even a four-loss BYU could be ranked highly given its wins over Houston, Virginia Tech, Nevada and UCLA, plus a non-conference schedule that ranks as one of the 30 or so toughest in the country.
+Even four-loss teams like Seton Hall and BYU could be ranked highly given the Pirates' efficiency margin and the Cougars' wins over Houston, Virginia Tech, Nevada and UCLA, plus a non-conference schedule that ranks as one of the 30 or so toughest in the country.

 San Diego State, which is among the five remaining undefeated teams in the country, could be the team that could potentially be ranked in the top 15 or 20, to the surprise of some fans, given the Aztecs' 10-0 record, which includes three true road wins (BYU, San Diego, Colorado State) and two neutral-site wins (Creighton, Iowa).